Meetings with Strangers [ongoing]

-Gathering Place is an ongoing series that examines our need for physical connection with nature as well as with each other at a time of environmental decline and virtual relationships.
-These photos have been taken over a number of years at a local fast-food restaurant on the shore of the Gatineau River, close to Ottawa, Canada.
-The property is mostly paved, often littered and denuded of vegetation.
+Gathering Place examines our need for physical connection with nature as well as with each other at a time of environmental decline and virtual relationships.
+These photos were taken over a number of years at a local fast-food restaurant on the shores of the Gatineau River, close to Ottawa, Canada.
+The property is mostly paved, often littered, and denuded of vegetation.
 The view, however, is of largely unspoiled wilderness, the river pouring pristinely out of the north.
-In the warmer weather people come and linger and I take pictures: parents with children, friends gathering, couples showing affection, bikers stopping for a coffee and a smoke, employees at the drive-thru window.
+In the warmer weather people come and linger and I took pictures: parents with children, friends gathering, couples showing affection, bikers stopping for a coffee and a smoke, employees at the drive-thru window.
 This series unites my conceptual and environmental interests with my approach to street photography.

 Theatre of War

-My work on Theatre of War began when I stumbled upon a paintball field on a day trip with my camera in 2014.
-Since then, at various courses in Ontario, I have photographed players as well as the field structures and abandoned vehicles that give battlefield realism to the game.
-These photographs explore this popular mock-warfare game through environmental portraits and images of field structures.
-Warfare games, both physical and electronic, seem to have an elemental appeal.
+My work on this series began when I stumbled upon a paintball field on a day trip with my camera in 2014.
+Over the next four years, at various courses in Ontario, I photographed players as well as the field structures and abandoned vehicles that lend battlefield realism to this popular mock-warfare game.
 Theatre of War is a reflection on the narratives we nurture, including those buried deep in the psyche and in our past.
-There are polarities at play: pursuer and pursued, hunter and prey, realism and the imagination.
-Individuals become actors of a sort, soldiers in a make-believe war.
-The series examines the theatre of the paintball field through images of players splattered with exploded ammunition and mysteriously abstract cubic structures that become metaphors for a loss of innocence.
+There are polarities at play: pursuer and pursued, hunter and prey, realism and the imagination; individuals become actors of a sort, soldiers in a make-believe war.

 Mexico – Street